-- A. High school diploma
+- · High school diploma

-- B. General Equivalency Diploma (GED)
+- General Equivalency Diploma (GED)

-- C. Associate's degree
+- Associate's degree

-- D. Other college degree.
+- Other college degree.

-An applicant attending school must submit a copy of their school schedule or other school information from available databases, such as PATS, and (except for TANF recipients) proof of paid registration for the term in which they are applying to the SC Voucher Program.
+An applicant attending high school or is obtaining a GED, the applicant must submit a copy of their school schedule.
+If the applicant is in college or other type of educational program, a copy of their schedule and proof of paid registration for the term in which they are applying must be submitted to the SC Voucher Program.
 Units of service for school participation may also be used.
 A client's statement is acceptable for verification of school attendance for a dependent child age 18 or under 21 in the household.
 If the situation is questionable, verification of the paid school registration/schedule will be requested.